 As I said earlier, it is a combination of both kinetic energy as well as potential energy, or in some cases only one exists.
 Let’s see how!

 For example, a book kept on the table is an example of potential energy.
 On the other hand, a moving car is an example of kinetic energy.

 Moreover, a moving car going up in the mountains have both kinetic energy as well as potential energy.
 See the above figure for proper understanding.

-The very next one my list of the top 6 different types of energy and their examples is Thermal energy.
+The very next one on my list of the top 6 types of energy and their examples is Thermal energy.
 Not to mention, thermal energy also goes by the name of Heat Energy.